VG-Xezo/YT-Comments/README.md

 To run on your own you must split the hosting between the backend and frontend.
 Then edit the config.js in each

-You can host the api anywhere but I would suggest hosting the frontend on heroku
+You can host the api anywhere but I would suggest hosting the backend on heroku

 ### Credits